 This is an affiliation between the Law School and WMU, not a merger of them.
 It does not change the governance of either institution by its respective board.
 The institutions remain autonomous.
 WMU-Cooley is not a public or taxpayer-supported institution.
 WMU likewise remains a Michigan constitutional public corporate body.

 What are the financial ramifications of the affiliation for students or the taxpayers?

 The affiliation will not involve an exchange of funds or financial support, although as the relationship builds the institutions might enter into subsequent agreements, for example the agreements relating to the use of the other's facilities.

 No taxpayer dollars will be expended beyond incidental expense.

 No change in the tuition rate is contemplated as a result of the affiliation.
 Law students will continue to attend a private, non-profit law school.

-Does the affiliaton apply to all of WMU-Cooley's campuses?
+Does the affiliation apply to all of WMU-Cooley's campuses?

 Yes, the affiliation includes all of the Law School’s campuses.

-When did the affiliaton become effective, and how long will it last?
+When did the affiliation become effective, and how long will it last?